AstroJays-Hopkins/Misc/README.md

 (Avionics)

 Temporary schematics until better quality ones can be drawn.
-Nove these out as they mature.
+Move these out as they mature.